 “Fiction is fiction because it’s a story, but actually every beat of it has to come from something authentic and real.
 My job as a director is to help usher that authenticity in” – Darius Marder

 The key dilemma of Sound of Metal is whether Ruben should purchase cochlear implants.
-The hugely expensive operation – the device tricks the brain into deciphering a few muffled noises – brings back a degree of hearing.
+The hugely expensive operation – which installs a device that tricks the brain into deciphering a few muffled noises – brings back a degree of hearing.
 However, on the ranch, cochlear implants are considered a taboo.
 Joe (Paul Raci, deservedly Oscar-nominated), the deaf organiser of the facility, challenges Ruben to accept his deafness, rather than view it as something to be fixed.

 Then when Ruben guiltily proceeds with the operation, the distorted, unpleasant result reveals a double-meaning behind the film’s title.
 “When I premiered the movie, the mix was harsher,” Marder says.
 “I pulled back a little for the mix that it is now.
 I really wanted the audience to feel some physical discomfort.
 It’s a tough balance.
 It needed to hurt.
 You have to earn that last scene (of silence) in the movie.
 It’s a physical, emotional, and visceral earning.
 It’s really about pushing those boundaries.”